Schoonology/open-json-api/README.md

                         // the finished spec.
       'AnotherExample', // Values should correspond to the "name" you give
                         // other Resources (presumably using defineResource).
+    example_coll:       // When building a one-to-many relationship, ['SubExample'],   // use an Array containing the other "name".
   }
 }
 ```